mesg-foundation/application-stripe-to-erc20/README.md

 mesg-core service deploy https://github.com/mesg-foundation/service-ethereum-erc20#ropsten
 ```

-Once deployed, copy its service ID and put it in the `.envrc` file in the `MESG_ERC20` variable.

 Also, update the `PRIVATE_KEY` in the `.envrc` by yours.
 You can create an Ethereum address and have a private key on https://www.myetherwallet.com/.